TheWilley/pptx_notes_txt/README.md

   -o, --output TEXT  The path to the output file.  [required] -p, --prettyprint  Write the text in a pretty format.
   -md, --markdown    Write the text in a markdown format.
+  -c, --custom TEXT  The path to a custom format file.
   --help             Show this message and exit. python pptx_notes_txt.py -i <inputfile> -o <outputfile>
 ```